END Structured Data-->

-Before the anesthetic, Dr. Riopelle might also apply a topical gel to numb the area, which means you will not even feel the injection of anesthetic.
+Before the anesthetic, Dr. Riopelle might also apply a topical gel to numb the area, which means you will not even feel the injection of an anesthetic.

 After you are numb, Dr. Riopelle will check just to make sure you can’t feel anything.
 Dr. Riopelle will then start the procedure by using a tool to get access to your tooth.
 A tiny hole will be made at the top crown of your tooth.
 Dr. Riopelle will stick a special tool down into the tooth in order to take out the pulp.
 After the pulp has been removed, the tooth’s interior will be cleaned so that all bacteria and decay is gone.
 Then the tooth will be re-sealed.
 For some patients, we may also put a crown around the tooth to protect it from damage.